dockur/macos/readme.md

   ```

 > [!TIP]
 > This can also be used to resize the existing disk to a larger capacity without any data loss.
-However afterwards you will need to run the following two commands from the terminal:
 >
+> However afterwards you will need to run the following two commands from the terminal in macOS:
+>
 > `diskutil repairDisk disk2`
 >
 > `diskutil apfs resizeContainer disk3 0`
+>
+> to allocate this additional space.

 ### How do I change the amount of CPU or RAM?